 “Surely,” Haelle chuckled, stealing an apple from Mouse’s basket.
 “What do you think of the latest?”
 She nodded at her lap.

-Mouse looked down, feeling the expected pang of guilt and sadness he felt every time he acknowledged what his friend had lost.
+Mouse looked down, feeling the familiar pang of guilt and sadness he felt every time he acknowledged what his friend had lost.
 While her left leg had healed well from its bad break four months before, her right ended abruptly mid-thigh, where the bones had been crushed too severely to be saved.
 Both injuries had been caused by a rock fall of Nightriver’s making.
 True, it had also saved them all from a kaz-naghkt attack, but it had been equally as much about proving to Mouse that the dragon existed.
 That Haelle knew all of this and blamed neither of them for her loss, nor seemed to grieve overmuch about it herself, only made things worse for Mouse.
-Especially when he remembered the bitter way he’d acted after his far lesser injury that left him with a limp.
+Especially when he remembered the bitter way he’d acted after his far lesser injury had left him with a limp.
 One that he was finally starting to recover from.

 There would be no recovery for Haelle, but she didn’t seem to mind.
 She was so cheerful about it, so forgiving, so positive.
 How could Mouse not feel guilty?